vyomasystems-lab/challenges-neha3096/level1_design1/Readme.md

 ![image](https://user-images.githubusercontent.com/40855496/182068866-dd8889ec-e8e4-43ca-9d8f-5cac8f9fbf59.png)

-The updated design is checked in as mux_fix.v
+The updated design is checked in as mux_fix.v in level1_design1_fix directory.

 ## Verification Strategy
-The [CoCoTb](https://www.cocotb.org/) based Python test is developed using [Vyoma's UpTickPro](https://vyomasystems.com) verification framework.
-Randomised input testing has been used to cover width and depth for of verification for the design.
+Verification Strategy implied for mux design is as follows -generating random inputs for all input ports -generating random value on select line which will enable the testbench to drive any and all select lines -capturing output value for the respective select line input.
+-comparing output to the actual value present on input port as per the select line driven.

 ## Is the verification complete ?
+Randomised input testing has been used to cover width and depth for the verification of the design.
+All the inputs values have been randomised corresponding to random select line chosen.
+Provided the above strategy, it can be said the design verification is complete.